gdmarmerola/gdmarmerola.github.io/_posts/2018-01-29-ts-for-bayesian-optim.md

 First, we need a method that can approximate this function and also calculate the uncertainty over the approximation.
 Gaussian Processes are a elegant way to achieving these goals.

-## Gaussian Process
+## Gaussian Processes

 Gaussian Processes are supervised learning methods that are non-parametric, unlike the Bayesian Logistic Regression we've seen earlier.
 Instead of trying to learn a posterior distribution over the *parameters of a function* $f(x) = \theta_0 + \theta_1 \cdot x + \epsilon$ we learn a posterior distribution over *all the functions*.

-We specify how smooth the functions will be through covariance functions (kernels), which calculates the similarity between samples.
+We specify how smooth the functions will be through covariance functions (kernels), which calculate the similarity between samples.
 If we enforce that similar points in input space produce similar outputs, we have a smooth function.
 I recommend [this](http://katbailey.github.io/post/gaussian-processes-for-dummies/) tutorial and [this](https://www.cs.toronto.edu/~hinton/csc2515/notes/gp_slides_fall08.pdf) for further reading.
 Also, these [classes](https://www.youtube.com/watch?v=4vGiHC35j9s) are very nice.

-Using **sklearn** we can easily fit a GP to a few samples of our target function:
+Using `sklearn` we can easily fit a GP to a few samples of our target function:

 ```python
 # let us draw 20 random samples of the Ackley's function